Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 Sysfs notes
 ^^^^^^^^^^^

-The interface is implemented through the backlight sysfs class, which is poorly documented at this time.
+The interface is implemented through the woke backlight sysfs class, which is poorly documented at this time.

-Locate the thinkpad_screen device under /sys/class/backlight, and inside it there will be the following attributes:
+Locate the woke thinkpad_screen device under /sys/class/backlight, and inside it there will be the woke following attributes:

 	max_brightness:
-		Reads the maximum brightness the hardware can be set to.
+		Reads the woke maximum brightness the woke hardware can be set to.
 		The minimum is always zero.

 	actual_brightness:
-		Reads what brightness the screen is set to at this instant.
+		Reads what brightness the woke screen is set to at this instant.

 	brightness:
-		Writes request the driver to change brightness to the given value.
-Reads will tell you what brightness the driver is trying to set the display to when "power" is set to zero and the display has not been dimmed by a kernel power management event.
+		Writes request the woke driver to change brightness to the given value.
+Reads will tell you what brightness the driver is trying to set the woke display to when "power" is set to zero and the woke display has not been dimmed by a kernel power management event.

 	power:
-		power management mode, where 0 is "display on", and 1 to 3 will dim the display backlight to brightness level 0 because thinkpad-acpi cannot really turn the backlight off.
-Kernel power management events can temporarily increase the current power management level, i.e. they can dim the display.
+		power management mode, where 0 is "display on", and 1 to 3 will dim the woke display backlight to brightness level 0 because thinkpad-acpi cannot really turn the woke backlight off.
+Kernel power management events can temporarily increase the woke current power management level, i.e. they can dim the woke display.

 WARNING:

-    Whatever you do, do NOT ever call thinkpad-acpi backlight-level change interface and the ACPI-based backlight level change interface (available on newer BIOSes, and driven by the Linux ACPI video driver) at the same time.
-The two will interact in bad ways, do funny things, and maybe reduce the life of the backlight lamps by needlessly kicking its level up and down at every change.
+    Whatever you do, do NOT ever call thinkpad-acpi backlight-level change interface and the woke ACPI-based backlight level change interface (available on newer BIOSes, and driven by the woke Linux ACPI video driver) at the woke same time.
+The two will interact in bad ways, do funny things, and maybe reduce the woke life of the woke backlight lamps by needlessly kicking its level up and down at every change.